 This course is designed to provide a basis for study of the evolving status of forensic nursing by exploring issues, identifying trends that will influence the development of this specialty and interacting and working with members of a multidisciplinary team of professionals involved in the care of victims of violent crime.
 Emphasis is placed on providing interventions that are congruent with age, health status, culture, occupation and legal and ethical concerns.
 Knowledge, skills, values, meanings and experiences will be incorporated in the course presentation.
-Prerequisite: Permission of the instructor.
 Three credits.